dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 it’s still dangerous enough to restrict maneuver on that flank, and it gives good radar coverage to the enemy.
-As my missiles roar in the Nike turns on its illuminators – and so does every single other SAM site in the Chitose area\!
+As my missiles roar in the Nike turns on its illuminators – and so does every single other SAM site in the Chitose area!
 So much for my clever plan to trick them with Sepals…

 I’m looking at four active HAWK sites, and two, no, three smaller SAM sites of some sort, all clustered around Chitose.
 My Fencers deliver a